 Not all these terms are used in this model ordinance, nor is this a complete list of solar definitions.
-As a community develops its own design standards for solar technology, many of the concepts defined here may be helpful in meeting local goals.
+As a community develops its own development standards for solar technology, many of the concepts defined here may be helpful in meeting local goals.
 For instance, solar daylighting devices may change the exterior appearance of the building, and the community may choose to distinguish between these devices and other architectural changes.

-water solar energy systems that are contained within roofing materials, windows, skylights, and awnings.
+the building.
+Building-integrated systems include but are not limited to photovoltaic or hot water solar energy systems that are contained within roofing materials, windows, skylights, and awnings.